Updated: Nov 4, 2021

 Events, seminars, presentations

-Little or no pre-production or planning.
-A camera on a tripod with little or no movement.
-Minimal or no lighting required.
-Cuts-only editing to clean up video and soundtrack and maybe add a simple graphic.
-Typically a one-person crew with camera, tripod and microphone at one location.
+For simple "events" like a seminar or in-house training session, there will probably be little or no pre-production or planning.
+You can probably get away with a single camera on a tripod with little or no movement, with only a little or no lighting required.
+Editing is limited to simply cleaning up the video and soundtrack and maybe adding a simple graphic.
+These are typically a one-person crew with camera, tripod and microphone at one location.

 Estimated Price Range = $20 to $100 per finished minute

-Same pre-production as above.
-Talking points and questions provided by the client or "on-air" talent/reporter/interviewer.
-Usually a 2-person crew with a camera operator and boom mic operator.
-Simple editing with a 1 to 2-week turnaround.
+In a basic production, pre-production might be the same as above, with maybe some talking points and questions provided by the client or "on-air" talent/reporter/interviewer.
+This can be either a one- or two-person crew with a Camera Operator and Production Assistant.
+They involve simple editing with a 2 to 3-week turnaround.
 Commonly used for interviews and testimonials for new product or service offerings.
-Think of this as being similar to a news story.
+Use these videos for Vlogs, Social Media Teasers, and as individual parts of a longer video or series.

-Moderate pre-production, planning, and post-production.
-In-studio or on-location production with 1 or 2-person crew.
-Minimal research, scripting, graphics or sound design; Fairly simple to intermediate editing with 2 to 4-week turnaround.
+This is where we start to separate the pros from your typical in-house or DIY videos.
+Intermediate productions include moderate pre-production, planning, and post-production, with studio or on-location production and a minimum 2-person crew.
+Usually invlolves minimal research, scripting, graphics or sound design, and fairly simple to intermediate editing with 4 to 6-week turnaround.
 Typically a two-person crew with standard production package (camera, tripod, lighting equipment and microphone).

 Advanced Production (2-4 person crew)